szczepanski/django/README.md

 python3.8 manage.py startapp flexible
 ```
 - add new app - flexible - to INSTALLED_APPS in settings in wag_1/settings/base.py
-- in wag_1/flexible rempve files that are not needed when using wagtail:
+- in wag_1/flexible remove files that are not needed when using wagtail:
   - tests.py
   - views.py
   - admin.py